NRB-Tech/CXmodem/README.md

     }
 }

-// when receiving data on "wire".
-Does not have to be called on a specific thread CXmodem.receivedBytesOnWire(queue: operationQueue, data: receivedData)
+// call when receiving data on "wire".
+Can be called on any thread but the operation queue must be passed CXmodem.receivedBytesOnWire(queue: operationQueue, data: receivedData)
 ```